sathishvj/shapeshift-notifier/README.md

 I've tested/used this only on a Mac.
 The notification part, especially, might not work on other platforms.
 Disable it with -popup=false if required.

+## Download and Usage
+You can download the executable version for your platform (windows/linux/mac) from the releases tab and run it as shown in the Usage example below.

 ## Requirements
 * [dep](https://github.com/golang/dep)
 * golang